R3dian/R3dian/README.md

 ## Senior PHP Developer, Visable (2022 - Present)
 ### Certified SugarCRM Solution Architect Professional | Certified SugarCRM Developer Specialist | Certified SugarCRM Administrator Specialist

 Junaid Usman completed his BIT degree in Computer Science from National University of Sciences and Technology (NUST), Islamabad, Pakistan in 2010.
-He is currently working as Senior Software Engineer at Fellow Consulting AG since July 2017.
+He is currently working as Senior Software Engineer at Visable GmbH since Feburary 2022.

 More than 10 years of experience in developing and designing applications for B2B and B2C industries as a PHP/JavaScript software developer.
 He worked largely on SugarCRM customizations and development of third party plugins for SugarCRM.
 Providing quality solutions to complex business problems within scope, budget, and tight schedules.